Central bank digital currencies are a lot different from the cryptocurrencies that you are familiar with.

-It’s not correct to say that CBDCs are the same as cryptocurrencies — in fact, a lot of the properties of CBDCs are the direct opposite of everything that most cryptocurrencies stand for.
+It’s not correct to say that CBDCs are the same as cryptocurrencies — in fact, a lot of the properties of virtual currencies are the direct opposite of everything that most cryptocurrencies stand for.

 In simplest terms, this means that CBDCs are backed by governments — which is not something that you’d see in a cryptocurrency project.

-While Bitcoin intends to create a new financial system from the outside, crypto’s emergence and growing popularity has — perhaps inevitably — spurred on significant innovation within the citadel of traditional finance itself.
+While Bitcoin intends to create a new financial system from the outside, crypto’s emergence and growing popularity has — perhaps inevitably — spurred on significant innovation within the citadel of traditional finance itself, stemming from the idea of virtual currency.

 This is most strikingly shown in the phenomenal growth of interest in central bank digital currencies, or CBDCs for short.